sallocSection: Slurm Commands (1)

 However if the allocation has been granted and salloc has already started the specified command, then salloc will ignore most signals. salloc will not exit or release the allocation until the command exits.
 One notable exception is SIGHUP.
 A SIGHUP signal will cause salloc to release the allocation and exit without waiting for the command to finish.
 Another exception is SIGTERM, which will be forwarded to the spawned process.

-To grab an allocation of nodes and launch a parallel application on one command line (See the salloc man page for more examples):
+- To grab an allocation of nodes and launch a parallel application on one command line:

 COPYINGCopyright (C) 2006-2007 The Regents of the University of California.
 Produced at Lawrence Livermore National Laboratory (cf, DISCLAIMER).